codycodes/microsoft_power_automate/README.md

 **Hint: you can copy this flow after you've created it if you want to have a separate calendar which syncs everyone's shifts in addition to a calendar that syncs just your shifts!**

+**Suggestion: use the day interval for the recurrence and you can specify the hours you want the flow to run!
+See limitations for details...**

 Requirements:
 - [x] Microsoft Power Automate account to use these flows!
 - [x] Either a Google or Microsoft account